Arcade Fire announce surprise set at Coachella 2022

 You can see the full list of set times for this weekend’s Coachella below:

-Harry Styles will headline tonight’s Coachella line-up.
+Harry Styles will headline tomorrow’s Coachella line-up.
 Other headliners this weekend include Billie Eilish, and The Weeknd and Swedish House Mafia.
 The two-weekend event takes place April 15-17 and April 22-24 in Indio, California.

 Other artists billed high for this year’s event are Flume, Megan Thee Stallion, Disclosure, 21 Savage, Phoebe Bridgers, Doja Cat, Joji, Jamie xx and Run The Jewels.